programaker-project/programaker-docs/docs/developers/build-a-bridge/README.md

 This tutorial assumes that you know how to program in Python, and already have a basic environment setup.

-First install the library to build bridges with `pip install -U plaza-bridge`
+First install the library to build bridges with `pip install --user -U plaza-bridge`

 After that, log into Plaza, go to the `Bridges` section and click on `Add One!`.
 Set the name of your bridge on the resulting menu (minimum of 4 characters) and click `Create`, this will